-Check out the many code patterns, which provide roadmaps for solving complex problems with blockchain technology, and include architecture diagrams, code repos, and additional reading.
+Check out the many blockchain code patterns on IBM Developer.
+They provide roadmaps for solving complex problems with blockchain technology, and include architecture diagrams, code repos, and additional reading.

-Stop by the Blockchain Developer Center.
+Stop by the IBM Developer Blockchain hub.
 It’s your source for free tools and tutorials, along with code and community support, for developing and deploying blockchain solutions for business.

 Back to top